By Fransisco Msonge (MD), 2023

 The gift of tongue-speaking was also considered evidence of baptism with the Holy Spirit.
 In Acts 1:5, Jesus had told them they would be baptized with the Holy Spirit; at Pentecost, this baptism took place.
 In Acts 19:6, “And when Paul had laid his hands upon them, the Holy Ghost came on them; and they spake with tongues, and prophesied.”

-We should also note and understand two important facts from all tongues-speaking instances in “Acts”: In Acts 2, they received the Holy Spirit after water baptism (Acts 2:38-41).
-In Acts 10, they received the Holy Spirit before water baptism (Acts 10: 47-48).
-In Acts 2 and 10, they received the Holy Spirit without anyone laying hands on them.
-In Acts 19, they received the Holy Ghost after Paul laid hands on them.
+We should also note two important facts from all recorded instances of tongues-speaking in the book of Acts.
+In Acts 2, believers received the Holy Spirit after water baptism (Acts 2:38–41), whereas in Acts 10, they received the Holy Spirit before water baptism (Acts 10:47–48).
+In both Acts 2 and Acts 10, the Holy Spirit was received without the laying on of hands.
+However, in Acts 19, the believers received the Holy Spirit only after Paul laid hands on them.

 The conversion of Cornelius: